 Combinations of RGB Color

-Apart from these eight colors (red, green, blue, yellow, magenta, cyan, white and black), several other colors can be displayed.
-How this is achieved is by mixing various color concentrations.
+Apart from these eight colors (red, green, blue, yellow, magenta, cyan, white and black), several other colors can be displayed too.

-As technology progressed, programmers and engineers were able to find a way to achieve color correction on computer and television displays through research, new tools, and advanced coding.
+As technology progresses, programmers and engineers are able to find new ways to achieve color correction on computer and television displays through research, new tools, and advanced coding.

 Why is RGB not ideal for Printing & Packaging?

 In most printing processes, RGB color space is usually converted to CMYK before creating the artwork.